Breast pain (mastalgia) is a common symptom that affects up to two-thirds of women in the UK, mostly between the ages of 30 and 50.

-Breast pain is not a symptom of breast cancer and cyclical breast pain does not increase your risk of developing breast cancer.
+Many women worry that breast pain may be a sign of a serious condition.
+However, breast pain by itself is not a symptom of breast cancer, and breast pain does not increase your risk of developing breast cancer.

-It is thought that the changes in hormone levels before periods begin are linked to cyclical breast pain.
-The menstrual cycle is controlled by your body releasing hormones, such as oestrogen.
+The menstrual cycle is controlled by your body releasing hormones such as oestrogen.
 Hormones are powerful chemicals that have a wide range of effects on the body.

 Cyclical breast pain is not associated with any other breast-related conditions.